DuaaZahi92/DuaaZahi92.github.io/blog/_posts/2018-10-19-generating-changelog.md

 We use [git-chlog](https://github.com/git-chglog/git-chglog) to generate the changelog for the git repository.

-> You must follow the commit message convention described in the article below for this tool to work
+> You must follow the PR title convention described in the previous section for this tool to work

 ### Installation